Want to save money on your car insurance? Find and compare free custom quotes here.

-- Your personal property: Personal property (laptops, phones, etc.) damaged in an accident or stolen from your automobile won’t be covered by your auto insurance policy.
-However, if you have a homeowners or renters insurance policy, you may be able to place a claim with that policy, subject to your deductible.
+Personal property (laptops, phones, etc.) damaged in an accident or stolen from your automobile may be by your auto insurance policy.
+Some companies will cover a small amount of personal property on the auto.
+You want to check with your insurance company.
+If you have a homeowners or renters insurance policy, you may be able to place a claim with that policy, subject to your deductible.

 As mentioned earlier, the medical coverage for your auto insurance policy is an area that’s important to discuss.
-There are some potential pitfalls if your policy isn't structured with your finances in mind.
+There are some potential pitfalls if your policy isn't robust enough to provide adequate coverage for medical expenses.

 For example, if you live in a state that uses Personal Injury Protection to provide medical coverage on your auto insurance policy, you’ll have choices of coverage as low as $15,000 in some states.
 A lower amount of PIP coverage will help to keep premiums lower.
 An agent or producer might also suggest a higher deductible for your PIP, also to keep costs down.